Table of Contents

 Because they don’t process fat the same way we do, canines need more of it as well.
 The diet should be rich in fat depending on how active the hound is.
 It’s not the same if it’s hunting every other day or once or twice a month.

 Carbohydrates are an equally important matter that shouldn’t be overlooked.
-Although many people think they’re bad for hunting hounds, not all of them are.
+Although many people think they’re bad for hunting dogs, not all of them are.
 If the diet is well-balanced, you can’t go wrong with a few complex carbs.

 While carbs aren’t necessarily bad, you should pay particular attention to the source.
 Your canine’s blood sugar highly depends on this, so choose only sweet potato and brown rice as the sources of carbs.
 Anything that has grains should be avoided.